state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ### ROGUE
 The Rapid Opensource Geospatial User-Driven Enterprise (ROGUE) Joint Capabilities Technology Demonstration (JCTD) is a two-year research & development project developing the technology for distributed geographic data creation and synchronization in a disconnected environement.
 See [http://geoshape.org/](http://geoshape.org/) for more information.
 HIU is leveraging the technology developed through ROGUE to build out the CyberGIS into a robust globally distributed infrastruture.

+### Bugs

+If you find any bugs, in the vanilla GeoNode, please submit them as issues to the GeoNode GitHub repo at [https://github.com/GeoNode/geonode/issues](https://github.com/GeoNode/geonode/issues).
+If you find bugs, in the ROGUE GeoNode, please submit them as tickets to the rogue_geonode GitHub repo at: [https://github.com/ROGUE-JCTD/rogue_geonode/issues](https://github.com/ROGUE-JCTD/rogue_geonode/issues).
+If you find any bugs with the guide itself, please submit them to this repo at [https://github.com/state-hiu/cybergis-guides/issues](https://github.com/state-hiu/cybergis-guides/issues).

 ## Installation